zgabievi/laravel-promocodes/README.md

 ---

-You can imediately expire code by calling *disable* function.
+You can immediately expire code by calling *disable* function.
 Returning boolean status of update.

 ```php
 Promocodes::disable($code);